DMVerfurth/RTJS/README.md

 The `RTJS.Renderer` class sets up a WebGl context that `RTJS` will draw to.

 ## setup
-To set up the renderer you will need to define `var renderer = new RTJS.Renderer();`.
-Once done you will then need to add the `domElement` to the document with `document.body.appendChild(renderer.domElement);`
+To set up the renderer you will need to define `var renderer = new RTJS.Renderer();` Once done you will then need to add the `domElement` to the document with `document.body.appendChild(renderer.domElement);`

 ## sizing
 Setting the size of the renderer is really simple.
-Just call `renderer.setSize(width, height, resolution);`.
-The size of the renderer on the page will equal to the `width` and `height`, and the pixel density inside of the renderer can be changed.
+Just call `renderer.setSize(width, height, resolution);` The size of the renderer on the page will equal to the `width` and `height`, and the pixel density inside of the renderer can be changed.
 Real time applications might need a `resolution` of `0.5`, meaning that the renderer only has to deal with half the pixels.

 ## rendering
 To render a scene, just call `renderer.render(scene, camera)`